Lommix/bevy_pipeline_example/README.md

-# Bevy Custom Render Pipline Example
+# Bevy Custom Render Pipeline Example

 Example for my talk 'Hooking into the Bevy Rendering Pipeline'